openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_units.rst

 To move a component, hover over the handle on the right of the component's box until the cursor changes to a four-headed arrow.
-For example, in the image below, the handle for the discussion component is selected:
+For example, in the image below, the handle for the discussion component is selected.

 .. image:: ../../../shared/building_and_running_chapters/Images/unit-drag-selected.png
   :alt: A discussion component selected to drag it